mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

 ChangeLog
 =========

-:2022-10-05: Revise spec front matter and reformat change log.
+:2022-10-05: Revise spec front matter and reformat changelog.
 :2021-10-14: Add ``srvMaxHosts`` MongoClient option and restructure Seedlist
              Discovery section.
 Improve documentation for the ``srvServiceName`` MongoClient option and add a new URI Validation section.